TAKE A LOOK-Marrakesh climate talks play down Trump win impact

 Talks among almost 200 nations are being held from Nov.
 7-18 to try to find ways to implement a global climate deal, the Paris Agreement.

-Below are latest stories about the talks: LATEST STORIES: > Business calls for Trump to support Paris pact > Kerry arrives in Marrakesh overshadowed by Trump > Radical energy shift needed to meet 1.5C-IEA > Climate action unstoppable despite Trump-UN's Ban > UN ship agency to press on with CO2 cut efforts > Germany, EU Commission dismiss call for CO2 tax > Sweltering 2016 to set heat record-WMO > World CO2 emissions stay flat for 3rd year > US to push ahead on pact before Trump takes over > Trump looking at ways to quit global climate deal > Trump victory threatens climate funds for poor > Trump win opens way for China climate leadership > Trump win means US emissions not fall as planned > Trump could pull out of global climate deal in yr > Trump win stokes fears over climate change goals > Last five years hottest on record-WMO > Japan ratifies Paris Agremeent > UN talks seek to turn climate pledges into action > No turning back for climate pact, despite Trump > Philippines agrees to ratify Paris pact > Pact enters into force, focus shifts to action > Pacific islands kick off global climate deal > Emissions set to bust global climate pact in 2030 > Oil CEOs to unveil renewable energy fund > Backers of climate pact play down Trump threat > Company climate change plans too weak > Greenhouse gas milestone shows need for action > Govts agree study of tough climate limit > Rich nations say on track for $100 bln finance
+Below are latest stories about the talks: LATEST STORIES: > Kerry arrives in Marrakesh overshadowed by Trump > Radical energy shift needed to meet 1.5C-IEA > Climate action unstoppable despite Trump-UN's Ban > Germany, EU Commission dismiss call for CO2 tax > Sweltering 2016 to set heat record-WMO > World CO2 emissions stay flat for 3rd year > US to push ahead on pact before Trump takes over > Trump looking at ways to quit global climate deal > Trump victory threatens climate funds for poor > Trump win opens way for China climate leadership > Trump win means US emissions not fall as planned > Trump could pull out of global climate deal in yr > Trump win stokes fears over climate change goals > Last five years hottest on record-WMO > Japan ratifies Paris Agremeent > UN talks seek to turn climate pledges into action > No turning back for climate pact, despite Trump > Philippines agrees to ratify Paris pact > Pact enters into force, focus shifts to action > Pacific islands kick off global climate deal > Emissions set to bust global climate pact in 2030 > Oil CEOs to unveil renewable energy fund > Backers of climate pact play down Trump threat > Company climate change plans too weak > Greenhouse gas milestone shows need for action > Govts agree study of tough climate limit > Rich nations say on track for $100 bln finance

-INTERVIEWS, FEATURES, ANALYSES: > Markets keep climate change fight alive > Trump's climate plan catastrophic-France's Royal > Moroccan solar power plant hard act to follow > NZ wealth fund focused on climate resilience (Compiled by Nina Chestney)
+INTERVIEWS, FEATURES, ANALYSES: > Trump's climate plan catastrophic-France's Royal > Moroccan solar power plant hard act to follow > NZ wealth fund focused on climate resilience (Compiled by Nina Chestney)

 Next In Oil report